johncurcio/pokemon-css/README.md

 * **BAD** - it should be improved upon
 * **OK** - can be improved upon, but it looks kind of nice
 * **YES** - it's near perfection, improving can be unnecessary

+How to contribute:
+---

+No idea for now.